 In 1999, Rodney represented the state of New Hampshire, playing traditional fiddle music at the Smithsonian Folklife Festival in Washington, D.C.
 He has also appeared on Garrison Keillor’s National Public Radio show "A Prairie Home Companion," performed live with the Twyla Tharp Modern Dance Company, performed at the Lincoln Center in New York, and was recorded on the album Songs and Sounds of the Sea for the National Geographic Society.

-Since 1990, Rodney has been employed by Stamell Stringed Instruments, producing violins, violas and cellos from North American and European tonewoods.
+Rodney produces violins, violas and cellos from the finest North American and European tonewoods.
 His instruments are acclaimed for their smooth, deeply resonant quality.
-Meticulously crafted, many of Rodney’s instruments exhibit the ornate inlay of the 17th century Italian Brescian style.
+Meticulously crafted, many of Rodney’s instruments exhibit the ornate inlay of the 17th century Italian Brescian style. more »